MartinBarker/ffmpeg-wasm-examples/README.md

 Now server is hosted at http://localhost:3000
 Open html file in browser

-Example files provided in `exampleMediaFiles.zip`
+Example files provided in `media/` folder